 The results for our analysis of the first three measures of participation are presented in Table 3.
-Overall, the models do a good job of predicting the variation in the dependent variables, with R^2 values ranging from 0.52 for the registration model to 0.68 for the turnout model.
+Overall, the models do a good job of predicting the variation in the dependent variables, with $R^2$ values ranging from 0.52 for the registration model to 0.68 for the turnout model.
 In addition, tests for joint significance of our independent variables reject the null model with no explanatory variables at the 0.001 level or better in every case.

-Our grouped logit results provide strong evidence that the intensity of the signature gathering campaign in a county is related to each of our three measures of political participation as the associated coefficients are significant and in the expected direction in all cases.
-Consider the results for rolloff: in counties with more signatures per capita on a specific measure, we find that a significantly lower percentage of voters choose not to cast a ballot on that measure.18 This means that more intense signature gathering within a county on a specific measure results in more voters being familiar enough with the proposal to cast a ballot.
-We feel that this measure best approximates the direct effect of the signature gathering process on individual political participation.19 To obtain an estimate of the effect of signature gathering on rolloff, we calculated the change in predicted rolloff associated with a change in per capita signatures from one standard deviation below its mean to one standard deviation about its mean (holding all other variables constant at their mean values).
-Such a change results in a decrease in rolloff from 8.3% to 9.4%, corresponding to an 11% decrease in rolloff relative to the 8.3% baseline.
+Our grouped logit results provide evidence that the intensity of the signature gathering campaign in a county is related to each of our three measures of political participation, with all coefficients in the expected direction and all but one significant as well.
+Consider the results for rolloff: in counties with more signatures per capita on a specific measure, we find that a lower percentage of voters choose not to cast a ballot on that measure.
+This means that more intense signature gathering within a county on a specific measure results in more voters casting a ballot on it.
+As noted, we feel that this measure best approximates the direct effect of the signature gathering process on individual political participation since it links signature gathering for a specific measure to rolloff for the same measure.

-18Our analysis includes indicator variables for each measure, making it impossible to control for ballot position effect.
+&lt;sup>17Our analysis includes indicator variables for each measure, precluding the inclusion of a control for ballot position.
 If we replace the indicators with the position of each Proposition relative to all referred measures, we find that lower ballot position significantly increases rolloff.